 Shyam Narayanan of Overland Park, Kan., spoke up.
 And the hunt for the Oval Office foci began.

-Instantly, said Donna Phair, a Fremont teacher and coach of the winning California team, "you saw six boys just perk up and get in an animated discussion with
+Instantly, said Donna Phair, a Fremont teacher and coach of the winning California team, "you saw six boys just perk up and get in an animated discussion with the president."

 Douglas Chen, an eighth-grader at Kennedy Middle School in Cupertino, was one of them.